m-thompson-code/resume/README.md

 # Mark Thompson Resume

 Angular 9 project used to host my resume.
-The resume is print friendly and will adjust to most print sizes (Intended for Letter size).
+The resume is print friendly and will adjust to most print sizes (Intended for Letter size with no margins).

 Expected to function on Chrome.